Day of Anger

 Day of Anger was Valerii's second film, as well as his second Spaghetti Western, following Taste for Killing.
 Valerii went on to film his third Spaghetti Western, The Price of Power, also featuring Gemma, in 1969.

+The 86" version was released on home media as Days of Wrath.

 Plot

 Scott is a young man working as a street sweeper in the town of Clifton, Arizona.
 Scott is looked down upon by the town people, as he has never known his father and only knows his mother's first name was Mary.
 The only two people who show him respect and friendship are Murph Allan Short, a former gunslinger, and Blind Bill, a partially blind old beggar.
 When Frank Talby rides into town and kills Perkins, one of Scott's bullies, Scott realizes the opportunity to change his life, and decides to prove his worth as a gunfighter to him.
 Talby soon leaves town to go after Wild Jack, his former associate, who owes him 50,000 dollars of a planned robbery.
 Scott follows him and Talby reluctantly lets him tag along and agrees to teach him ten essential rules about gunfighting.

 Talby and Scott find Wild Jack, but the criminal tells the pair that he does not have the money anymore, as he was double-crossed by a group of Clifton's most seemingly respectable citizens, the same citizens who despised and mistreated Scott.
 A gunfight ensues and Scott manages to convince Talby of his skills with a revolver.
 After taking care of Wild Jack's gang, the pair return to Clifton, where Scott changes his name to "Scott Mary", after Talby's suggestion.
 Scott showcases his shooting skills to those who resented him, and quickly becomes a feared man.